HOW TO MAKE YOUR PINS STAND OUT ON PINTEREST

 Using a solid coloured background

-If using a photograph isn’t your thing, consider how the colour you use for the background can make it stand out.
+If using a photograph isn’t your thing, consider how the colour for the background can make it stand out.

 In the example above, to me the image with the pink background stood out the most.